How Wool Bedding Could Improve Your Sleep

 The slightly coarser and longer second grade hair is typically blended with sheep’s wool and used for upholstery or apparel applications such as coats and slippers.

 Because of its natural temperature regulating properties, camel hair (sometimes also called camel wool) is the ideal material for any type of apparel application.
 There is a hollow space in the center of the fiber that acts as a vacuum, insulating cold or hot air depending on the temperature.
 The coarse fiber is also extremely waterproof, which is why the Mongolian herdsmen use it for coats and the outer layers of their yurts.

 Although camel hair is costly, well-made camel hair apparel is definitely an intelligent investment.
-It is said to last a life-time, with no pillage or loss of shape because of the length of the fibers, double the warmth of other wool textiles, moisture managing properties, and even becomes softer with use.
+It is said to last a life-time, with no pillage or loss of shape because of the length of the fibers, double the warmth of other wool products & textiles, moisture managing properties, and even becomes softer with use.

 A multi-purpose fiber?
 Doesn’t get much better.